Rodent: Birth and parenting

-Mother rodents provide both direct parental care, such as nursing, grooming, retrieving and huddling, and indirect parenting, such as food caching, nest building and protection to their offspring.
+Mother rodents provide both direct parental care (such as nursing, feeding, grooming, warmth, transportation, socialization, and expelling) and indirect parenting (such as food storing, nest building, and protection) to their offspring.
 In many social species, young may be cared for by individuals other than their parents, a practice known as alloparenting or cooperative breeding.
 This is known to occur in black-tailed prairie dogs and Belding's ground squirrels, where mothers have communal nests and nurse unrelated young along with their own.
 There is some question as to whether these mothers can distinguish which young are theirs.
 In the Patagonian mara, young are also placed in communal warrens, but mothers do not permit youngsters other than their own to nurse.

 Infanticide exists in numerous rodent species and may be practiced by adult conspecifics of either sex.
-Several reasons have been proposed for this behavior, including nutritional stress, resource competition, avoiding misdirecting parental care and, in the case of males, attempting to make the mother sexually receptive.
-The latter reason is well supported in primates and lions but less so in rodents.
-Infanticide appears to be widespread in black-tailed prairie dogs, including infanticide from invading males and immigrant females, as well as occasional cannibalism of an individual's own offspring.
-To protect against infanticide from other adults, female rodents may employ avoidance or direct aggression against potential perpetrators, multiple mating, territoriality or early termination of pregnancy.
-Feticide can also occur among rodents; in alpine marmots, dominant females tend to suppress the reproduction of subordinates by being antagonistic towards them while they are pregnant.
-The resulting stress causes the fetuses to abort.
+Several reasons have been proposed for this behavior, including nutrition, resource competition, avoiding caring for alien young, and, in the case of males, attempting to make the mother sexually receptive.
+The latter reason is more studied in primates and lions.
+Infanticide appears to be widespread in black-tailed prairie dogs, accounting for around half of litter deaths and usually done by resident, lactating females.
+To protect against infanticide from other adults, female rodents may employ avoidance or direct aggression (including in groups) against potential perpetrators, multiple mating, territoriality, or early abortions.
+In alpine marmots, dominant females tend to suppress the reproduction of subordinates by harassing them while they are pregnant.
+The resulting stress decreases their reproductive health.